Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

 Ethical requirements for professional accountants are not established in law as they are for auditors.
 Therefore, AARL has been proactive with the adoption of the IESBA Code of Ethics for its members.
 The institute reports that every year AARL adopts the most recent version of IESBA Code of Ethics.
-The currently effective version is the 2022 International Code of Ethics and together with LACA, the AARL has translated the 2022 International Code of Ethics to Latvian to support members.
+The currently effective version is the 2023 International Code of Ethics and together with LACA, the AARL has translated it into Latvian to support members.

 To support the implementation of the IESBA Code of Ethics, through its Committee of Ethics, AARL organizes workshops and training seminars for its members.
-It has organized seminars on NOCLAR in 2019 and the translation of the 2018 Code in September 2020.
 The institute also updates its education and continuing professional development program to include courses on any revisions.
-Additionally, AARL also publishes articles for its members on ethics and key aspects of the IESBA Code of Ethics—in 2019, it highlighted the revisions of the 2018 Code.
+Additionally, AARL also publishes articles for its members on ethics and key aspects of the IESBA Code of Ethics.

 AARL is encouraged to continue its translation efforts in collaboration with the LACA in this area to ensure that professionals can implement the revisions once effective.